 Read More: 24 Hours in Moscow

-The flight to Riga Latvia from St. Petersburg was a painless 55 minutes on regional low-cost carrier, Air Baltic.
+The flight from St. Petersburg to Riga was a painless 55 minutes on regional low-cost carrier, Air Baltic.
 After a quick taxi ride into the city, we arrived at the Opera Hotel just on the edge of Old Town.

 The Latvian capital has been on my travel wish list since falling in love with nearby Tallinn, Estonia years ago.
 Rumor had it Riga was even better.

 With soaring gothic spires and architectural styles from Renaissance to Art Deco to Baroque, the historic center is a spirited blend of classical European history…without the typical hefty European price tag.

 Not surprisingly on this whirlwind adventure, we had just one night in Riga and hoped to make the most of it.

 Unfortunately, the weather forecast called for lots of rain moving in later in the day and throughout the night so we knew we had to work fast to see as much of Riga as possible before the imminent deluge.